xy3/1t.ie/README.md

 ```
 *Note that you need to clone the *1t-ui* repository, not this repository.

-`1t-ui` needs to be the root directory of a virtual host.
+1t-ui needs to be the root directory of a virtual host.

 Once finished, modify the values in config.ini with your actual database login details.

+## Requirements

+1. PHP > 5.4.0
+2. Composer
+3. PHP web server (e.g. Apache, NGINX)

 ## Todo
 - My account page